EF Database First with ASP.NET MVC: Creating the Web Application and Data Models

 Create a new project in Visual Studio, and select the ASP.NET Web Application template.
 Name the project ContosoSite.

-In the New ASP.NET Project window, select the MVC template and click Create Project.
+In the New ASP.NET Project window, select the MVC template.
+Click OK to create the application.

 The project is created with the default files and folders.

 In this tutorial, you will use Entity Framework 6.
 You can double-check the version of Entity Framework in your project through the Manage NuGet Packages window.
 If necessary, update your version of Entity Framework.